mhdawson/HouseDashboard/README.md

 # MQTT/Node base home dashsboard

-This projects provides a home dashboard showing temperator, power usage and other data collected from local sensors.
+This projects provides a home dashboard showing temperature, power usage and other data collected from local sensors.
+The dashboard is updated in realtime over a  websockets connection.

 ![picture of dashboard main window](pictures/dashboard_main_window.jpg?raw=true)